 Upon completion of a major in contemporary writing and production, students will:

-- Analyze and transcribe music in a variety of contemporary styles;
+- write and produce in a variety of contemporary styles;

-- Coordinate and supervise a studio recording session.
+- coordinate and supervise a studio recording session; and

-Students who receive a grade of less than B but more than D (e.g. B-, C+, C, or C-) in these classes will be removed from the major and deregistered from contemporary writing and production concentrate-specific classes.
-They must then meet the following requirements to re-declare the major:
+Students who receive a grade of less than B but more than D (e.g., B-, C+, C, or C-) in these classes will be removed from the major and deregistered from contemporary writing and production concentration-specific classes.
+They must then meet the following requirements to redeclare the major: